TYD#263

-- His job, as an airline pilot did not allow him to put it all together from a manufacturing point of view.
-He only sold on a piece meal basis to cruising people watching and convinced after seeing the boat sail in the Bahamas somewhere and elsewhere.
+- His job, as an Airline-pilot did not allow him to put it all together from a manufacturing point of view.
+He only sold on a piece-meal basis to cruising people watching, and being convinced after seeing the boat sail in the Bahamas somewhere and elsewhere.

 - So, with builder P-H we flew down for a meeting trying to solve some issues.
-The main questions have been how to attach the inflatables and still to be able to remove them easily if the need arises.
-How to build as light and as strong as possible, how to jazz up the sail plan and other important details.
-All in view to make a go with the commercialisation of this product.
+The main question has been how to attach the inflatables and still be able to remove them easily if the need arises.
+How to build as light and as strong as possible, how to jazz up the sail plan, and other important details.
+All in view, to make a go with the commercialisation of this product.

 SAILING DINGHY SPECIFICATIONS